ateliers-velo/website/README.md

 A document's language is determined by its filename as long as it follows the convention *fileName.languageCode.md*.
 Files that don't follow this convention will default to `defaultLang`.
 For example, if `defaultLang` is `en`, then *index.md* will be considered to be in English, while a French document will need to be named as `index.fr.md`.

 Alternatively, you can define a document's language by entering the language code in the document's frontmatter (e.g. `lang: 'en'`).
 This frontmatter parameter will take precedence if it is defined.

+# Page translations

+Documents without a specified language are considered to be in the site's default language.
+To create a translation for a document, there are two options:

+- Add a frontmatter key called `translationKey` and give it a unique value. the same key-value pair must also be found in the translated document's frontmatter (e.g. an English and French version of an About page would both need `"translationKey": "about"` to display properly across the multilingual website).
+- Use nested folders (this is the easier way): create a subfolder for the document and its translated version(s).
+As long as each document is a different language, they will appear as translations on the website.